tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * `rightclicks.json`: with this file you can add effects to the player or world when the player right-clicks a block (and also prevent interaction)
 * `leftclicks.json`: with this file you can add effects to the player or world when the player left-clicks a block (and also prevent interaction)
 * `areas.json`: with this file you can define named areas that can be used by the rules
 * `events.json`: with this file you can define events that allow you to spawn mobs whenever something happens.
-Currently implemented 'mob_killed' and 'block_broken' events
+Currently implemented 'mob_killed', 'block_broken', and 'custom' events

 #### spawn.json